Skip to content

 An interesting look at the data tells us two things: where the businesses were and what type of businesses they were.
 As our list grows, it will be interesting to see what types of businesses that Westfield has lost.
 Retail tops the categories right now, while apparel stores and auto dealerships aren’t close behind.
 See the chart below.

-Our Chart and List of “Lost Westfield Businesses”
+Chart and List of “Lost Westfield Businesses”

-View our real-time updated table and chart, along with the entire list below (thanks to Google Sheets).
+You can view our real-time updated table and chart, along with the entire list below (thanks to Google Sheets).

-If you know any of the “HELP TELL US” we’d love your help in the comments section at the bottom of this post.
+If you know any of the “HELP TELL US,” we’d love your help in the comments section at the bottom of this post.

 MLH launched a new “Wear Jersey Local History” Collection—we now have a dedicated Westfield Area collection and even a Route 22 one!